americanexpress/jest-image-snapshot/README.md

 `toMatchImageSnapshot()` takes an optional options object with the following properties:

 * `customDiffConfig`: Custom config passed [pixelmatch](https://github.com/mapbox/pixelmatch#pixelmatchimg1-img2-output-width-height-options) (See options section)
-  * By default we have set the threshold to 0.01, you can increase that value by passing a customDiffConfig as demonstrated below
+  * By default we have set the `threshold` to 0.01, you can increase that value by passing a customDiffConfig as demonstrated below.
+  * Please note the `threshold` set in the `customDiffConfig` is the per pixel sensitivity threshold.
+For example with a source pixel colour of `#ffffff` (white) and a comparison pixel colour of `#fcfcfc` (really light grey) if you set the threshold to 0 then it would trigger a failure *on that pixel*.
+However if you were to use say 0.5 then it wouldn't, the colour difference would need to be much more extreme to trigger a failure on that pixel, say `#000000` (black)
 * `customSnapshotIdentifier`: A custom name to give this snapshot.
 If not provided one is computed automatically
 * `noColors`: (default `false`) Removes colouring from console output, useful if storing the results in a file
+* `failureThreshold`: (default `0`) Sets the threshold that would trigger a test failure based on the `failureThresholdType` selected.
+This is different to the `customDiffConfig.threshold` above, that is the per pixel failure threshold, this is the failure threshold for the entire comparison.
+* `failureThresholdType`: (default `pixel`) (options `percent` or `pixel`) Sets the type of threshold that would trigger a failure.

 ```javascript
   it('should demonstrate this matcher`s usage with a custom pixelmatch config', () => {